-The City contributes in excess of \$15.5M annually to the State Government in the form of direct levies.
+The City contributes in excess of \$15.6M annually to the State Government in the form of direct levies.
 The increase in these changes, in some cases arbitrarily set by the State Government, has in recent years risen significantly higher than CPI for the same period.

-The levies paid by the City to other agencies include:
+Some of the levies paid by the City to other agencies include:

-- Waste and Environment Services Levy applied to all waste disposed to landfill (over \$7.7M annually) - Fire & Emergency Services Levy assigned to each council in NSW based to partially fund metropolitan and rural fire services (\$5.7M annually), note that the current subsidy, which was \$1.1M to the City in 2021/22, may be discontinued by the NSW State Government increasing financial pressure on the City - Parking Space Levy which applies to commercial car parking spaces within the CBD (\$1.8M annually) - Contributions to the Sydney Region Development Fund managed by the Department of Planning, Industry and Environment (\$0.8M annually).
+- Waste and Environment Services Levy applied to all waste disposed to landfill (over \$4.8M annually) - Fire & Emergency Services Levy assigned to each council in NSW to partially fund metropolitan and rural fire services (\$6.8M annually), no longer partially subsidised by the NSW State Government - Parking Space Levy which applies to commercial car parking spaces within the CBD (\$1.9M annually) - Contributions to the Sydney Region Development Fund managed by the Department of Planning, Industry and Environment (\$0.8M annually).

 The Waste and Environment Services Levy has historically increased at a rate deliberately set greater than CPI as a price deterrent to additional waste.
-In 2023/24, the levy rate is anticipated to again rise, although in line with CPI only.
+In 2024/25, the levy rate is anticipated to again rise, although in line with CPI only.
 The charges for waste and environment levy for domestic waste are fully recovered from ratepayers directly through the Domestic Waste Management Charge, as required by legislation.